OT Application and Requirements

 Submitted a completed and verified application through Occupational Therapist Centralized Application Service (OTCAS).

 Earned a cumulative GPA of 3.0 or greater.
+Applicants may have up to three prerequisites in progress at the time of application.

 Completed the following coursework with a grade of C or better prior to applying:

-- 6 semester credits of English/Communication
+- 6 semester credits of Writing/Composition

 - Composition, Technical Writing, Academic Writing, Scientific Writing, Professional Writing, Critical Thinking and Writing courses are strongly encouraged.